LtSten/Blender-TPM/Documentation/UserGuide.md

 	* The "opacitymap" texture should go into the "Alpha" slot and the material's Blend Mode should be set to Alpha Clip.
 * There is no valuetable/tscript support, nor are subobjects linked to their parents.
 * Instances are respected - you should use positions, rotations, and scales relative to the underlying mesh.
+* It is recommended - but not required - that you name bones consistently with the expected format (i.e. $J{MeshName}{BoneIndex}), since these are constructed automatically on import and export.

 # Links
 * [Installing add-ons](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons)